Camille Catala

-Camille Catala (born 6 May 1991 in Montpellier) is a French footballer.
+Camille Catala (born 6 May 1991) is a French footballer.
 Catala plays as a striker and has been active with the France women's national football team on the youth circuit.
 In 2010, she played on the under-19 team that won the 2010 UEFA Women's Under-19 Championship.

 Career

 Saint-Étienne

 Catala began her career at Saint-Christol-lès-Alès.
 With the club, she made an appearance in a Challenge de France match before departing for Racing Club de Saint-Étienne, where she was inserted as a starter upon arrival.
 In her first season with the club, she appeared in 15 matches scoring only one goal, which came on 10 May 2009 in a 2–2 draw with Nord Allier Yzeure.
 The following season saw RC Saint-Étienne merge with Ligue 1 club AS Saint-Étienne to form the club's women's section.
 Catala again entered the season as a starter scoring her first goal of the season in her club's 1–4 loss to Nord Allier Yzeure.